-The independent variables considered in the study were bank risk factors whose behaviour to some extent may influence the performance of listed banks in economic theory and practice.
-These variables are capital adequacy ratio, cost per loan advance ratio, loan advance total assets ratio and liquidity ratio.
-From table 3; the average capital adequacy ratio for the period under consideration was around 0.16 this means that shareholders equity could on the average fund only 16% of listed banks total assets.
+The independent variables considered in the study were bank risk factors whose behaviour to some extent may influence the performance of universal banks in economic theory and practice.
+These variables are capital adequacy ratio, cost per loan-advance ratio, loan-advance total assets ratio and liquidity ratio.
+From table 3; the average capital adequacy ratio for the period under consideration was around 0.175 this means that shareholders equity could on the average fund only 17.5% of universal banks' total assets.
 This is a demonstration of the fact that much of banks assets are being financed by liabilities which is a sign of high risk.
 This is because, owners' equity will not be enough to absorb loans that have gone bad.

-Surprisingly the maximum CAR was 0.350, this means that none of the listed banks could even finance half of their total assets from owner's equity.
-The situation for a fact reveals the low absorption of bad loans capacity by listed banks.
-A minimum CAR of 0.07 was recorded in the period under consideration.
-This is on a lower side and have the potential to gravely affect the performance of listed banks.
-A standard deviation of 0.046 means that variations in the CAR were not much over the period.
+Surprisingly the maximum CAR was 0.709, this means that none of the universal banks could finance all of their total assets from owner's equity.
+The situation reveals a low absorption of bad loans by universal banks.
+A minimum CAR of 0.048 was recorded in the period under consideration.
+This is on a lower side and have the potential to gravely affect the performance of universal banks.
+A standard deviation of 0.105 means that variations in the CAR were not much over the period.

-Also, cost per loan asset ratio had a mean of 0.207.
-This means that on the average, CLAR is about 21% of the loans granted.
-This for a fact is on a high side.
-A maximum value of 0.688 was recorded in relation to CLAR and a minimum value of 0.064.
-A standard deviation of 0.131 was also recorded for the period under consideration.
-The LATDR had a mean of 0.722 over the period under consideration.
-This means that on the average, loans advance form 72% of customers deposits.
+Also, cost per loan asset ratio had a mean of 0.225.
+This means that on the average, CLAR is about 22.5% of the loans granted; this is on a high side.
+This explains why interest rates are very high in the Ghanaian economy.
+A maximum value of 1.534 was recorded in relation to CLAR and a minimum value of 0.042.
+A standard deviation of 0.225 was also recorded for the period under consideration.
+The Loan-Advance -Total Deposit Ratio (LATDR) had a mean of 0.659 over the period under consideration.
+This means that on the average, loans advance form 65.59% of customers deposits.
 Thus of all the loans granted were made out of customers deposits.
-A maximum and minimum values of 1.227 and 0.231 respectively were also recorded as well as a standard deviation of 0.257.
-The liquidity risk of listed banks also recorded a mean of 0.659 and a maximum value of 0.840 and minimum value of 0.461 were also recorded.
+A maximum and minimum values of 1.712 and 0.056 respectively were also recorded as well as a standard deviation of 0.244.
+The liquidity risk of the universal banks also recorded a mean of 0.658, a maximum value of 0.871 and minimum value of 0.219 were also recorded.
 The size of the banks and the level of operating expenses were also considered.
-In the current study, the average of operating expenses was GHS 210m in the period under consideration.
-A maximum value of GHS 850m and a minimum of GHS 11.7m were also recorded.
-A standard deviation of GHS 200m portrays a wide variation in operating expenses of the banks under consideration.
-This could be as a result of the differences in banks size.
+In the current study, the average of operating expenses was GHS 129m in the period under consideration.
+A maximum value of GHS 858m and a minimum of GHS 1342101 were also recorded.
+A standard deviation of GHS 144m portrays a wide variation in operating expenses of the banks under consideration.
+This could be as a result of the differences in banks' size.
 The sizes of the banks were determined through their total assets.
-The average size of the banks under consideration was GHS2.3b.
-A maximum size of GHS 6.5b and minimum size of GHS 280m were also recorded.
+The average size of the banks under consideration was GHS 1.550b.
+A maximum size of GHS 6.590b and minimum size of GHS 91405281 were also recorded.